 We SERVE horses by EMPOWERing humans with the KNOWLEDGE and principles of natural horsemanship.

 The Parelli Savvy Club gives you a place to belong, to learn, to grow.
 Parelli wants you to be a part of our community of like-minded individuals committed to a better, more natural way of developing a partnership with your horse.
-We realize that if you have a hard time preparing your horse for a veterinarian’s visit, you might be having other problems that can be remedied by a better foundation of learning for both you and your horse.
+We realize that if you have a hard time loading your horse into a trailer, you might be having other problems that can be remedied by a better foundation of learning for both you and your horse.
 And, we want you to have FUN with your horse!
 The Parelli Savvy Club is dedicated to your growth as both an individual, and as a responsible horse owner.